alanoursland/tr_xor/reports/abs1/abs1_discussion.md

 Even when minimal re-orientation was needed, performance was still dictated by scale.
 In the `Large` initialization runs, trials requiring the smallest angle changes were still extremely slow, averaging 628.8 epochs to converge.
 This reinforces the conclusion that correcting the initial weight scale, rather than its orientation, was the primary bottleneck in the training process.

+We suspect that the L2-distance between the intial and final states may correlate more strongly with the training epochs.
 This aspect of our experiment invites more investigation.

 ## 4. Interpretation and Representational Duality